 Currently, only a few primary cell types are commercially available, and their poor proliferative capacity limits their use in research.
 The use of immortalized cell lines on the other hand, is compromised by their transformed, cancerous phenotype.

-Using Medicyte´s innovative technologies, upcyte® and vericyte®, primary cells are driven into proliferation, thus allowing controlled and reversible bypass of cell cycle control mechanisms without inducing immortalization, uncontrolled cell growth or changing the typical phenotype.
+Using Medicyte´s unique technologies, upcyte® and vericyte®, primary cells are driven into proliferation, thus allowing controlled and reversible bypass of cell cycle control mechanisms without inducing immortalization, uncontrolled cell growth or changing the typical phenotype.

 Therefore, upcyte® and vericyte® cells are available in sufficient quantities with a consistent quality that can be used for research, screening and drug development.

-Upcytes® are genetically engineered cell strains.
+upcytes® are genetically engineered cell strains.
 By using a viral gene transfer system the primary cells are driven into proliferation through the introduction of proliferation genes.

 We can offer you up to 2000+ vials per cell type and donor – data from different studies can now be compared while working with the same donor.